Dyalog/link/help/Link.md

 #### Workspace to filesystem

-We create a namespace in the workspace, and populate it with a couple of defined functions:
+We create a namespace in the workspace, and populate it with a couple of defined functions.
+We could use the Edit window, but for the clarity of this example, we will define the functions straight in the session:
 ```apl
       'stats'⎕NS⍬
       stats.⎕FX 'Root←{⍺←2' '⍵*÷⍺}'